chriopter/christopher-eller.de/README.md

 - Build process optimized for consistency and reliability

 #### Dependabot & Auto-Merge
+- Dependabot: Automatically updates GitHub Actions dependencies, Consolidated PR is created
+- Automatic PR Merging: Using pascalgn/automerge-action to automatically merge both Dependabot PRs and Hugo update PRs

+#### Hugo Updates
 - `.hugoversion`: Contains the Hugo version used by GitHub Actions
-- Dependabot: Automatically updates GitHub Actions dependencies
 - Custom Action: Checks weekly for new Hugo versions and creates PRs
-- Automatic PR Merging: Using pascalgn/automerge-action to automatically merge both Dependabot PRs and Hugo update PRs
-- Consolidated Updates: Dependabot updates are grouped into a single PR for easier management
+- Automatic Merged PR will trigger normal page-build

 #### Photo Processing
 - Photo processing: Upload to import/ directory and workflow handles the rest